guidopetri/cyclegan/README.md

 # cyclegan

 ### Overview
-This repository contains a PyTorch reimplementation of [CycleGAN](https://arxiv.org/abs/1703.10593).
+This repository contains a PyTorch reimplementation of [CycleGAN](https://arxiv.org/abs/1703.10593), and was used to transform human faces into anime faces.

 ### Installation